-There are, however, several other ways the Bible references the Ark of the Covenant.
+There are, however, several other ways the Bible references the Ark.
 In the King James Version Bible this sacred object is also called the Ark of the Testimony (Exodus 30:6) and of the Lord (Joshua 4:11,1Samuel 4:6).
 It is also recorded as being called the Ark of God (1Samuel 3:3, 17, etc.), of the God of Israel (1Samuel 5:10), and of God's strength (2Chronicles 6:41).

 The Ark itself was a very special container Moses built according to the specifications given to him directly by God (Exodus 25).
 It contained the stone tablets (given to Moses) which delineated the Ten Commandments (the basic terms of obedience from which the Old Covenant was built), the rod of Aaron the High Priest that budded, and a pot containing manna.
 Its first mention in the Bible is in Exodus 30.